 Sit down and observe

 For today I would like to stay in one place on shore.
 Not walking around, not visiting different scientists in the field.
 I'd like to sit down and just observe, do my own work which is to draw and create some pin-hole solargraphs.
 An excellent science team from IMARES Texel do just that.
 I call them the Walrus people.
 Last night I heard from Sophie Brasseur that they are going to study yet another group of Walrus.
-They have become my favorite animals on this journey since I saw them up close the other day and I’d like to get to know them a little better.
+They have become my favourite animals on this journey since I saw them up close the other day and I’d like to get to know them a little better.

 We’ve just entered the boat when we hear 'Polar bear' on the radio.
 And there's a brief moment of disappointed faces looking at each other.
 But only very brief as I am with one of the most positive group of the entire expedition.
 This is a tough group that takes turns counting wildlife from a cold little box on the front of the ship 24 hours a day.
 They keep track of mammals and anything that moves within a certain area.
 Pretty tough when the weather is windy, wet and cold.
 So these guys cannot be put off by anything, they shrug their shoulders and speak out : "Well, then we'll study them from the water".